Do you need an in-depth analysis to broaden your knowledge on sustainable consumption?

 Sustainability is understood not only as an unavoidable environmental necessity, but also as a key factor for the economic competitiveness of the Old Continent.
 In this scenario, through sustainable daily choices consumers can accelerate this process.

-Sustainable consumption: the role of social media
+The role of social media and "green influencers"

 Awareness of the problem mainly comes from social media.
 According to a study conducted by Unilever (a British multinational consumer goods company that owns around 400 brands including food & beverage and household hygiene products), 75% of those interviewed are more inclined to adopt behaviors that help to protect the planet after having seen content of social media regarding sustainability.